joao5566/LuaAnim/README.md

 - `frameWidth`: Width of each frame in the sprite sheet.
 - `frameHeight`: Height of each frame in the sprite sheet.
 - `animations`: A table where each key is the animation name and the values define the frames and rows.
-- `frameDuration`: Time (in seconds) each frame is displayed.
+- `defaultFrameDuration`: Default time (in seconds) each frame is displayed if no specific duration is provided for an animation.

 You can specify animations using individual frame indices or by selecting specific rows and frames using `{linha = rowNumber, frames = {startFrame, ..., endFrame}}`.
+Additionally, you can provide a custom `frameDuration` for each animation.

 **Example:**